Semandr/js-theory/data-strucrures-strings/README.md

 - **||** If the first value is true, then it will be returned immediately.
 The rest of the values will not even be considered.
 - **&&** This "short circuit" works in exactly the opposite way.
 Returns the first false value and stops.
 If all values are false, then the last false value will be returned.

+#

+## Sets

+### What I learned:

+- Set is basically just a collection of unique values
+- The order of elements in the set is irrelevant
+- In sets there are actually no indexes
+- Set is iterable